UOR-Foundation/uorcontent/rendered/obsidian/Resources/cross-domain-translation-guide.md

 # Cross-Domain Translation Guide

+## Description

-A methodological guide for translating problems and concepts between different domains using the UOR framework as an intermediary representation system.
+A methodological guide for translating problems and concepts between different domains using the [[uor-c-001|UOR framework]] as an intermediary representation system.

 # Cross-Domain Translation Guide